 In today’s blog, we look at how this simple tool will help you qualify and plan your sales strategy on a deal by deal basis.
 No matter how large or small your deals, keeping a disciplined approach while using SCOTSMAN can significantly improve your closure rate.

-The key to SCOTSMAN’s success is in consistency and simplicity.
-Use it throughout your sales process, not just as a one off, and refer to it before every interaction with your prospects.
+The key to SCOTSMAN’s success is consistency and simplicity.
+Use it throughout your sales process, not just as a one-off, and refer to it before every interaction with your prospects.
 Quick and simple, we’ve used SCOTSMAN in the car before heading into a sales meeting to reaffirm our objectives and goals.

 So, what does SCOTSMAN stand for?

 - Do you have what the prospect needs?